RogerIBN/RogerIBN/docs/DataScientist_Engineer_Developer-Roger-CV.md

 ### Aws Cloud Practitioner Essentials

 By Amazon Web Services (AWS) - Issued: sept.
 2022\
-I learned the basic services that AWS offers and how they work.
+I learned the basic services offered by AWS and how they work.

 ## Languages

 ### English (B2)

-I can read, write, listen, speak in English, and communicate my ideas without inconvenience.
-I clarify any doubts in the conversation.
+I can read, write, listen, speak and communicate my ideas in English without difficulty.
+I can clarify any doubts in conversation.

 ### Spanish (Native)